zaterka/zaterka/README.md

   -  Data pipelines
   -  ML applications on Kubernetes with Argo Workflows
   -  Writing  and refactoring code to be production ready in both Python:snake: and R to run on Google Cloud Platform
-  - Training and optimizing deep learning models on Microsoft Azure
+  - Training and optimizing deep learning models on Microsoft Azure and AWS

 - :art: Some personal projects include: